eerkmen/scheduler/README.md

 - Edit an existing appointment by selecting the appointment and making changes.
 - Cancel an appointment to free up the time slot for others.
 - See the number of available appointment spots for each day.

+## Technologies Used

+- React
+- Axios
+- PostgreSQL
+- Node.js
+- Express
+- WebSocket

+## Screenshots

+## Contributing

+Contributions are welcome!
+If you encounter any issues or have suggestions for improvements, please create a new issue or submit a pull request.